-5.3.3 Calculation of PhD age
+5.3.5 Calculation of PhD age

 DFF does not wish to see young research talents retained in repeated postdoctoral positions without the prospect of permanent employment.
-Consequently, DFF has introduced fixed criteria concerning PhD age.
+DFF has introduced fixed criteria concerning PhD age.

-The PhD age is calculated as the period of time between acquiring the PhD and the date of the DFF application deadline.
-The applicaple date is the exact date on which the PhD degree was awarded, as it appears from the signature on the PhD diploma.
-If you do not have a PhD degree, your PhD age will be calculated based on the date that appears in the documentation of qualifications equivalent to a PhD degree.
-The PhD diploma or documentation for equivalent qualifications must be attached to the application.
+The PhD age is calculated as the period of time between acquiring the PhD and the date of the application deadline.
+It is the date as it appears from the signature on the PhD diploma, which is used for calculation.

-In the calculation of the PhD age, certain types of documentable leave, which have been held in accordance with the relevant existing laws, must be deducted.
-The leave of absence must be specified with exact dates in the application form, for the applicant as well as any embedded, named postdocs.
+In the calculation of the PhD age, certain types of documentable leave that have been held in accordance with the relevant existing laws must be deducted.
+For instruments with fixed PhD age criteria, leave of absence must be specified with exact dates in the application form.
+This also applies to any embedded, named postdocs.
 E-grant will automatically calculate the length of the periods of leave, which will be deducted from your PhD age.
-Applicants must be able to submit documentation for the leave(s) of absence in case DFF requests this.

-Periods of leave that must be deducted are pregnancy, maternity, paternity, parental and adoption leave; bereavement leave; formal leave to care for a close relative who is seriously ill or dying (carer's leave); long-term sick leave of a minimum of 21 consecutive days; military service leave; and clinical employment, which have constituted a necessary part of the course of an education during which the time for research has been very limited.
+Periods of leave that must be deducted are:

+- pregnancy, maternity, paternity or parental and adoption leave - bereavement leave, or carer's leave to care for a seriously ill or dying close family member - long-term sick leave of minimum 21 consecutive days - military service - clinical employment, which have constituted a necessary part of the course of an education during which the time for research has been very limited - full-time humanitarian aid work in a foreign country.

-You can request a deduction of periods of full-time humanitarian aid work in a foreign country.
-Approval will be based on a concrete assessment made in connection with the application processing.
+The approval of deduction on account of periods of clinical employment and periods of humanitarian aid work will be based on a concrete assessment made in connection with the application processing.